Jeffery Xiong: Chess career

 In July 2016, Xiong won the B group ("Premier") of the Capablanca Memorial and the US Closed Junior Championship.
 The following month, he won the World Junior Chess Championship, held in Bhubaneswar, India with a round to spare.
 He finished with an undefeated 10.5/13, a point ahead of Vladislav Artemiev.

 In March 2018, Xiong won the St. Louis Spring Classic A group, a round-robin tournament of category XVII, with an unbeaten score of 6½ points (4 wins, 5 draws) out of 9, 1½ points clear of the field.
 His performance rating was 2819.
 One year later, he won again with an unbeaten 6/9 score (3 wins, 6 draws), half point clear of second-placed Illia Nyzhnyk.
 Later in 2018, Xiong tied for first place at the U.S. Masters Chess Championship.

 In September 2019, Xiong participated in the FIDE World Cup.
 Seeded 31st in the tournament, he made it to the quarterfinals by beating Igor Lysyj, Parham Maghsoodloo, Anish Giri and Jan-Krzysztof Duda.
 Xiong was then eliminated by the eventual winner, Teimour Radjabov.

 In October 2020, Xiong placed second (behind Wesley So) in the US chess championship, and also second (behind John Burke) in the US junior championship.

+In April 2025, Xiong was a second of Tan Zhongyi in the Women's World Chess Championship 2025.

+In September 2025, Xiong played in the FIDE Grand Swiss 2025 where he scored 6/11 with wins over Alexandra Goryachkina, Dennis Wagner, and Mateusz Bartel.